tzkt623/TezcatEngine-Tiny/README.md

             //Format
             , TextureChannel::RGBA
             //Data Type
-            , DataType::UByte
+            , DataType::UByte),
-            //a flag for cache this texutreBuffer in [TextureManager] to find , true),
         //Create a write-only Buffer Setting for DepthAndStencil TextureBufferInfo(
-            //a Name for find(manager flag is false so noneffective) "DS_World1"
+            //a Name for find, set null string means will not cache it "DS_World1"
             //Buffer Type(FrameBuffer Component)
             , TextureBufferType::DepthStencilComponent